amicuchu/NintendoClientsWiki/PIA-Protocol.md

 | 0xA | 2 | RTT related |

 ## Content
-This data may be encrypted.
+This data may be encrypted (probably AES).

 | Offset | Size | Description |
 | --- | --- | --- |